Cyperus papyrus: Papyrus in history

-In Ancient Egypt, papyrus was used for various of purposes such as baskets, sandals, blankets, medicine, incense, and boats.
+In Ancient Egypt, papyrus was used for various purposes such as baskets, sandals, blankets, medicine, incense, and boats.
 The woody root was used to make bowls and utensils, and was burned for fuel.
-The Papyrus Ebers refers to the use of soft papyrus tampons by Egyptian women in the 15th century BCE.
+The Papyrus Ebers refers to the use of soft papyrus tampons by Egyptian women in the 15th century BC.
 Egyptians made efficient use of all parts of the plant.
 Papyrus was an important "gift of the Nile" which is still preserved and perpetuated in Egyptian culture.

+Egyptians used the plant (which they called aaru) for many purposes, including for making papyrus paper.
+Its name has an uncertain origin, but was rendered in Hellenistic Greek as πάπυρος.

+In the Nile Delta, Cyperus papyrus was widely cultivated in ancient times.
+It is for example depicted on a restored stucco fragment from the palace of Amenhotep III near the present-day village of Malkata.
+Currently, only a small population remains in Egypt, in Wadi El Natrun.
+Theophrastus's History of Plants (Book iv.
+10) states that it grew in Syria, and according to Pliny's Natural History, it was also a native plant of the Niger River and the Euphrates.
+Neither the explorer Peter Forsskål, an apostle of Carl Linnaeus, in the 18th century, nor the Napoleonic expedition saw it in the delta.